AlbanCrepel/vue-nuxt-ui-content-payloadcms-rendering/README.md

 While the `app/composables/usePayload.ts` is offered, this project uses a REST API snapshot result from Payload found in `data/example.json`.
 That result is a simple dump of a request of `/api/example/1?depth=1&locale=en`

+Project layout is based on [Nuxt 4 future](https://nuxt.com/docs/getting-started/upgrade#testing-nuxt-4) compatibility, so everything worthwhile will end up in `app/`.

 ## Further references

 Most findings are adaptations of different sources: